begli-amanov/vue-monitor/REFLECTING.md

   }
 ```

-4. FIX the messages that are not appearing, when deleting, editing or saving changes on Licenses.
+- Add Expiring date on Modals.
+DONE!
-5. Add Expiring date on Modals.
-DONE! [x]
+- Paginator has rounded corners and table it self don't.
+DONE!
-6. Add Comments.
+- Add all necessary Columns to adapt to needs of our firm.
+DONE!
-7. Preselect on `Select` to show the current status of a License.
-DONE (optionValue with `const = statuses` was the solution) [x]
+- Preselect on `Select` to show the current status of a License. (optionValue with `const = statuses` was the solution).
+DONE!

-8. While saving new expiry date, table shows an entire date including time.
+- Add Comments.
-9. CANNOT register new components!!!
+- While saving new expiry date, table shows an entire date including time.
-10. Paginator has rounded corners and table it self don't.
+- CANNOT register new components!!!
-11. Add Filters from the first table.
+- Add Filters from the first table.
-12. Add all necessary Columns to adapt to needs of our firm.
+- FIX the messages that are not appearing, when deleting, editing or saving changes on Licenses.